SRM-IST-KTR/gcsrm_server/CERTIFICATE_SYSTEM.md

 ## Features

-✅ **Generate Certificates** - Create personalized certificates with custom fonts and styling
-✅ **Multiple Output Formats** - Support for base64, PNG image, and PDF formats
-✅ **Google Fonts Support** - Use any Google Font via CSS links
-✅ **Certificate Tracking** - Each certificate gets a unique ID for verification
-✅ **Digital Signatures** - Certificates are cryptographically signed for authenticity
-✅ **Revocation Support** - Ability to revoke certificates if needed
+✅ **Generate Certificates** - Create personalized certificates with custom fonts and styling ✅ **Multiple Output Formats** - Support for base64, PNG image, and PDF formats ✅ **Google Fonts Support** - Use any Google Font via CSS links ✅ **Certificate Tracking** - Each certificate gets a unique ID for verification ✅ **Digital Signatures** - Certificates are cryptographically signed for authenticity ✅ **Revocation Support** - Ability to revoke certificates if needed
-✅ **Serverless Compatible** - Works in serverless environments (Vercel, AWS Lambda, etc.)

 ---